 Childhood obesity and long-term allergy or hay fever can also play a part, and children with certain medical conditions associated with weak muscles or low muscle tone are also more likely to suffer from sleep apnoea.

 Orthodontic treatment doesn’t cause sleep apnoea, however, certain skeletal jaw relationships may be potential risk factors.
 If you’re concerned that your child is suffering from an orthodontic issue that may be affecting their sleep, it’s best to book a consult with an orthodontist as soon as possible.
 Additional medical advice is also recommended from your medical GP.

 Patients may present with their upper front teeth “sticking out”.
 If the individual patient also has a very recessive lower jaw, this can be a risk factor for sleep apnoea (as the airway size might be smaller).
 Further medical investigation may be required for accurate diagnosis.

 I think my child suffers from sleep apnoea – now what?

 First and foremost, sleep apnoea is a medical condition and therefore needs to be properly diagnosed by an ENT (ear, nose & throat) specialist or sleep physician.
 Once the diagnosis has been made, treatment depends on what is causing the problem and how serious it is.

 Orthodontists are well equipped to provide treatment as part of a multi-disciplinary team for patients with sleep apnoea due to their specialist education in facial growth and development.

 In some cases, early orthodontic treatment to expand the upper jaw and eliminate habits can help improve breathing patterns and reduce sleep apnoea risk.

 Orthodontists will work alongside the sleep physician and other specialists to ensure the best outcome for the patient.
-To book a consultation with a specialist orthodontist today, use the ASO’s ‘Find an Orthodontist’ online tool.
+To book a consultation with a specialist orthodontist today, use our ‘Find an Orthodontist’ online tool.